browserengineering/book/book/embeds.md

 ```

 Since iframes can have subresources (and subframes!) and therefore be slow to
-load, so we should load them asynchronously, just like scripts.
+load, we should load them asynchronously, just like scripts:

 ``` {.python}
 class Frame: